sofittech/AdsHelper-Android/README.md

 # Integration:
 Here we have an overview of how you can start integrating this SDK into your app:

-## 1. Add the dependency in gradle (Module)
+##.
+Add the dependency in gradle (Module)
     implementation 'com.github.sofittech:AdsHelper-Android:1.0.6'

+##.
+If you need *Facebook-Only* Implementation, add the following dependency in gradle:
+    implementation 'com.github.sofittech:AdsHelper-Android:1.0.6-FACEBOOK'

-## 2. Get jetpack service by adding in gradle (Project)  repository
+## 3. Get jetpack service by adding in gradle (Project)  repository
     maven { url 'https://jitpack.io' }

-## 3. Add meta data for admob in manifest with test id if not available
+##.
+Add meta data for admob in manifest with test id if not available
     <meta-data
          android:name="com.google.android.gms.ads.APPLICATION_ID"
          android:value="@string/admob_app_id" />

-## 4. Add Admob test-Id in strings class:
+##.
+Add Admob test-Id in strings class:
     <string name="admob_app_id">ca-app-pub-3940256099942544~3347511713</string>

-## 5. A sample builder for your application class:
+##.
+A sample builder for your application class:

    	private fun setAds() {
         if (BuildConfig.DEBUG) {